One Message Platform,

 The CORTA planning tool by itself:

 a great marketing game-plan document that you can create for your company.
 It creates the solid framework of your content strategy.
 Now you're ready to reach the for the next level: proclaim the benefits of your product, service, or idea.

 The CORTA planning tool with the Relevant Content Master Plan:

-a great marketing game-plan document PLUS a complete library of consistent, detailed, benefit-driven marketing messages that I will create for your company, creating a comprehensive content marketing strategy.
+a great marketing game-plan document PLUS a complete library of consistent, detailed, benefit-driven marketing messages that I'll create for your company, creating a comprehensive content marketing strategy.

-The CORTA planning tool is, by design, a document to house your entire marketing plan.
-First, it helps you define the broad strokes of your marketing philosophy:
+The CORTA planning tool is, by design, a document to house your entire marketing strategy.
+First, it helps you define the broad strokes of your advertising philosophy: